radleylewis/arch_installation_guide/README.md

 3. [optional] set the font size with `setfont ter-132b`.
 4. Verify the UEFI boot mode `cat /sys/firmware/efi/fw_platform_size`.
 This installation is written for a system with a 62-bit x64 UEFI.
 This isn't required, but if you are on a different boot mode, consult section 1.6 of the official guide.
 5. Connect to the internet:
-- I use the `iwctl` utility for this purpose;
+- I use the `iwctl` utility for this purpose; and,
-- Confirm that your connection is active with `ping -c 2 archlinux.org`; and,
+- Confirm that your connection is active with `ping -c 2 archlinux.org`.
 6. [optional] Obtain your IP Address with `ip addr show`, and now you're ready to ssh into your target machine.
 7. Set the timezone:
 - `timedatectl list-timezones`;